-The series will be about a young girl from moves from Brooklyn to a lakeside town, where she gets involved in uncovering a cold case that the community has concealed.
+What it’s about: A mystery drama inspired by the life of pre-teen journalist Hilde Lysiak.
+The series will be about a young girl who moves from Brooklyn to a lakeside town, where she gets involved in uncovering a cold case that the community has concealed.

-Fans of It’s Always Sunny in Philadelphia will be thrilled to hear that Rob McElhenney and co-star Charlie Day are teaming up to make a new half-hour scripted comedy series for Apple.
+What it’s about: Fans of It’s Always Sunny in Philadelphia will be thrilled to hear that Rob McElhenney and co-star Charlie Day are teaming up to make a new half-hour scripted comedy series for Apple.

 McElhenney will star in the show as well as write for it, and will be an executive producer alongside Day.

 The show is set in a video game development studio; a comedy concept that has been tried numerous times before without much success.

 Here’s an interesting wrinkle: The series will be produced by 3 Arts Entertainment and also...Ubisoft?
 Yes, the mega video game publisher is involved.
 We might expect that the show, if not set in Ubisoft, will at least feature plenty of Ubisoft game name-dropping and product placement.